Skip to content

 Access student during her interview

-“Coming onto the Access course has helped me get the qualifications I need to go to University to become a Paediatric Nurse.
+“Coming onto the Access to HE course has helped me get the qualifications I need to go to University to become a Paediatric Nurse.

 “This course has opened my mind to what it will be like at University and I feel more prepared now I have done this course.”